fehu-zone/fehu-zone/README.md

 ### Hi there 👋 I am Ahmet Karadaş, I am a Software Developer.
-- 🌱 I’m currently learning Flutter and Python
+- 🌱 I’m currently learning Flutter, Python and JavaScript
 - 📫 How to reach me: ahmettkara94@gmail.com

 ---